 Arizona Disabled Sports is affiliated with several national organizations whose primary purpose is to provide sporting opportunities for individuals with physical disabilities.
-These include Disabled Sports USA, Adaptive Sports USA, and US Paralympics.

 These sports programs for individuals with physical disabilities are designed for athletes ages 6 through adulthood who have orthopedic, neurological, or sensory impairments.
 This may include, but is not limited to, cerebral palsy, spinal cord injury, spina bifida, amputation, traumatic brain injury, muscular dystrophy, and visual impairment.

 “Last season was great!
 Almost everyone had personal best times and I can't wait to see even more improvement in 2018!”

 Stephen Binning, wheelchair track assistant coach and athlete

 Arizona Heat Programs

 Come on out and hit the bull’s eye!
 Learn practical skills of stance, grip, draw-back, anchoring and release while you build strength and increase your accuracy.
 The necessary equipment, adapted to your needs, is provided, but individuals may bring their own bows and arrows.
 AZ Heat archery team practices from January through May, with the culminating competition at Desert Challenge.

 Bowling is a life-long sport enjoyed by everyone!
 Come and learn the basics of form and the rules while you compete against others of similar abilities.
 Adaptive equipment is provided.
 Join AzDS at the AMF Lanes in Mesa from September through December and enjoy the Holiday Tournament/Party, the culminating competition.
 There is an additional cost to the alley of $5.50 per week for shoe rental and 2 games.